Harshith0308/parallel-aco-pathfinding/README.md

 ## Live web interface

-Run `python server.py` and open <http://localhost:5000>.
 The grid is fully interactive — adjust parameters on the left, preview a layout, and click **Run ACO** to stream the search live.

 <p align="center">